 The 3rd Annual Atlanta Braves Heritage Weekend will take place at Turner Field on June 19 - 20 as the Braves take on the New York Mets.
 Atlanta Braves Heritage Weekend is presented by The National Center For Civil and Human Rights, Delta Air Lines, Grady Hospital and Bank of America.
 Heritage Weekend celebrates Atlanta's strong and rich history in the Civil Rights Movement, and highlights the impact baseball's had in changing society.

-Bid for your chance to receive game worn and autographed Heritage Weekend jerseys!
-All jerseys will be authenticated and all Braves jerseys will be autographed.
+Bid for your chance to receive game worn and autographed Heritage Weekend jerseys worn by your favorite Atlanta Braves players.
+All jerseys will be authenticated and autographed by Braves players participating in the June 20 game versus the New York Mets.
+The auction begins on Monday, June 22 - Sunday, July 5.
 All proceeds from the auction will benefit the Atlanta Braves Foundation.

 On Wednesday, April 15 the Braves will host the Civil and Human Rights Education Day.
 Doug Shipman of the National Center for Civil and Human Rights, Braves first base coach Terry Pendleton, and Brave Alumni Brian Jordan will participate in a presentation to middle and high school students on the impact sports had on the Civil Rights Movement.
 For more information, call 404.577.9100.